Do you remember your baby's very first cry? From the moment of birth, babies begin

 wrapped around a baby's tiny digits and cause pain; this is known as a hair tourniquet).

-If you have any questions about your newborn's ability to see or hear, contact
+If you have any questions about your newborn's ability to see or hear, call your

-your doctor immediately.
-Even newborns can be tested using sophisticated equipment,
+doctor right away.
+Even newborns can be tested using sophisticated equipment, if necessary.

-if necessary.
-The sooner a potential problem is caught, the better it can be treated./p>
+The sooner a problem is caught, the better it can be treated.